The Tubes’ first is the best thing they’ve ever done: outrageous, ambitious and contagious good fun.

 “Their self-titled debut from 1975 is probably the best-sounding record I ever made.
 I wanted a sound like a Broadway Original Cast album with strings and horns but retaining a rock’n’roll feel.” – Al Kooper, in a 2016 interview.

 But if art rock was all the band was after, The Tubes might have become boring.
 Instead, they undergo a series of clever costume changes, from mondo mariachi band (“Malaguena Salerosa”) to perverts (“Mondo Bondage”) to proto-punks (“Boy Crazy,” “White Punks On Dope”).
 By album’s end, you’re convinced there isn’t anything that The Tubes can’t do and do well.
-Although the album didn’t chart well, the world wasn’t ready for The Tubes.
-I was surprised when Mobile Fidelity released the original master of this album; it has to be one of the lowest-charting albums to appear as an MFSL remaster.
+Although the album charted poorly, that’s because the world wasn’t ready for The Tubes.
+I was surprised when Mobile Fidelity released the original master of this album; it has to be one of the more obscure albums to appear as an MFSL remaster.
 It’s also one of the most expertly produced albums you’ll ever hear; Kooper himself ranks it as his best, and I can’t argue with the man.
 The Tubes is not just the band’s magnum opus, it’s one of the greatest theatrical rock albums ever made.

 Original LP Version

 A1.
 Up From The Deep (The Tubes/Ray Trainer) (4:30)

 A3.
 Space Baby (Bill Spooner/Vince Welnick) (4:26)

 B2.
 What Do You Want From Life (Bill Spooner/Michael Evans) (4:02)